loadbrain/old-configs-2016/README.md

-# just-some-stuff
-# just-some-edited-stuff
-# adding some awesome quotes
+# some handy configs for gnu/linux system